JohnnyZhang917/Service-Architecture-Model/README.md

 ## Service Architecture Model

-A formal model for definition of software architectures.
+A formal model for definition and execution of software architectures.

-Architecture specification is written in code (currently only java).
+Architecture specification is written in code (currently java).
 It is possible to compile and analyze provided definitions.
 On future some soft formal specification paradigm are planned.

+## Current limitations

+Lazy evaluation of external methods calls can change the execution semantic of the program.
+It is possible to preserve program semantic on base of the architecture definitions, but it is not implemented in the current versions.

+## TODO

+- Business logic exceptions transport
+- Architecture compilation
+- Custom binary format for method calls serialization
+- Execution model related to architecture semantic constrains

 ## Why SAM is different???